-Provided, however, that where the conditions are such that the coal or other mineral from any individual working place cannot be weighed separately and where the production from a number of working places is taken from one central loading point or chute, the total tonnage shall be truly weighed and a pro rata distribution made to the workmen engaged in the getting thereof in accordance with the extraction made from each individual working place and such pro rata distribution shall be determined by measurement.
+Provided, however, that where the conditions are such that the mineral from any individual working place cannot be weighed separately and where the production from a number of working places are taken from one central loading point or chute, the total tonnage shall be truly weighed and a pro rata distribution made to the workmen engaged in the getting thereof in accordance with the extraction made from each individual working place and such pro rata distribution shall be determined by measurement.

-23.-(1) The owner, agent or manager of any mine may enter into an agreement which shall be in writing with any person employed and paid according to the amount of coal or other mineral gotten by him that deductions shall be made in respect of stones or material other than coal contracted to be gotten which are sent out of the mine with the coal contracted to be gotten, or on account of the improper filling of cars in those cases where cars are filled by the getter of coal or by the loader; and no such deduction shall be made unless such an agreement in writing has been entered into by or on behalf of both parties.
+24.-(1) Nothing in this Act contained shall preclude the owner, agent or manager of any mine from agreeing with the person employed and paid according to the amount of mineral gotten by him that deductions shall be made in respect of stones or material other than mineral contracted to be gotten which are sent out of the mine with the mineral contracted to be gotten, or on account of the improper filling of tubs or cars in those cases where tubs or cars are filled by the getter of the mineral or by the loader;

+Provided always that no such deduction shall be made unless an agreement in writing authorizing the same has been entered into by or on behalf of both parties.

-- (2) If the agreement providing for the making of such deductions does not specifically provide the manner in which the same shall be determined, then such deductions shall be determined in one of the following ways, that is to say: - (a) In any special manner agreed upon between the owner, agent or manager of the mine on the one hand and the persons at the mine so employed and paid on the other hand; or - (b) By some person appointed for that purpose by the owner, agent or manager, and by a person appointed by such persons so employed at the mine, who may be the check-weigher if any check-weigher has been appointed pursuant to this Act; or - (c) If the persons so appointed fail to agree, then by a third person to be chosen by the persons so appointed, and if they cannot agree upon such a third person, then by some person appointed by the Minister. - (3) If any owner, agent or manager, or the persons so employed in any mine fail to appoint a person to determine such deductions, the Minister may appoint a person for the purpose aforesaid on behalf of the owner, agent or manager or the persons so employed in the mine. - (4) Every person appointed pursuant to this section shall have every facility afforded him by the owner, agent or manager, to enable him to determine the amount of any and all such deductions. - 24.
-Upon the Minister being satisfied that special circumstances prevail in the working of any mine or of any class of mines by reason of which the provisions of section 22 cannot conveniently be made applicable thereto, the Minister may from time to time, by order, exempt the mine or class of mines from the provisions of section 22, either unconditionally or subject to such conditions as may be specified in the order, and either for a specified period or until further order, and may from time to time by order revoke or alter any order previously made pursuant to this section.
+(2) If the agreement providing for the making of such deductions does not specifically provide the manner in which the same shall be determined, then such deductions shall be determined in one of the following ways, that is to say:

+(a) In any special manner agreed upon between the owner, agent or manager of the mine on the one hand and the persons at the mine so employed and paid on the other hand; or

+- (b) By some person appointed for that purpose by the owner, agent or manager, and by a person appointed by such persons so employed at the mine, who may be the check-weigher if any check-weigher has been appointed pursuant to this Act; or - (c) If the persons so appointed fail to agree then a third person to be chosen by the persons so appointed, and if they cannot agree upon such a third person then by some person appointed by the Minister.

+(3) If any owner, agent or manager, or the persons so employed in any mine fail to appoint a person to determine such deductions, the Minister may appoint a person for the purpose aforesaid on behalf of the owner, agent or manager or the persons so employed in the mine.

+(4) Every person appointed pursuant to this section shall have every facility afforded him by the owner, agent and manager, to enable him to determine the amount of any and all such deductions.

+25. Upon the Minister being satisfied that special circumstances prevail in the working of any mine or of any class of mines by reason of which the provisions of section 23 cannot conveniently be made applicable thereto, the Minister may from time to time, by order, exempt any such mine or class of mines from the provisions of section 23, either unconditionally or subject to such conditions as may be specified in such order, and either for a specified period or until further order, and may from time to time, by order revoke or alter any order previously made pursuant to this section.